 This Endowment Fund provides a permanent source of funding for the operation of Hopkins House.
 The annual income from this endowment fund is used as a hedge against economic downturns and inflation, ensuring that Hopkins House will have the financial resources it needs to provide the highest quality of programs and services during times of particular and urgent need.

 In addition to this website, donor information about Hopkins House can be obtained on the Internet at Guidestar.org.

 Hopkins House's most recent tax filing is available by clicking here -> Form 990.

-Hopkins House most recent audited financial statements can be obtained by writing to the President at:
+Hopkins House most recent audited financial statements can be obtained by writing to:

 5904 Richmond Highway, Suite 525

 Alexandria, Virginia 22303